anoma/taiga/book/src/validity-predicates.md

 While not formally required, most validity predicates are expected to have all spent notes (representing the current state) and output notes (representing the next proposed state) as private input to verify that the state transition is allowed.

-##### ----------

-The VP configuration includes the following "gates" in the PLONK configuration:
-* Field addition/multiplication
-* Elliptic curve addition and scalar multiplication
-* Poseidon hash